Yuqiuqiulittleleaf/DATA-550-Midterm-Project/README.md

 If it's still not working, which might happen sometimes, please directly run the following command in your console and terminal.
+I strongly recommend you run as administrator at this point.
 ```console
 renv::restore()
 ```